 happened on July 6, 1944.
-Nobody knows how the fire started but it spread quickly because the tent of Ringling Brothers and Barnum & Bailey circus was
+Nobody knows how the fire started, but it spread quickly because the Ringling Brothers and Barnum & Bailey Circus tent was

 waterproofed with paraffin.
-169 people died and more than seven hundred were injured from fire or trampling.
+One hundred sixty-nine people died, and more than seven hundred were injured from fire or trampling.

-was an aerial chiffon acrobat at Ringling Brothers and Barnum & Bailey circus when in May 2004 she fell from the height of 10 meters due to technical
+was an aerial chiffon acrobat at Ringling Brothers and Barnum & Bailey circus when in May 2004, she fell from a height of 10 meters due to technical

 failure.
 She died in hospital from the injuries.

-died on January 3, 1872, while he was performing in Bolton, England.
-A lion named Tyrant attacked him after which three other lions that he was performing
+died on January 3, 1872, while performing in Bolton, England.
+A lion named Tyrant attacked him, after which three other lions he was performing

-with attacked him also.
-Massarti was torn apart in front of the audience of several hundred.
+with also attacked him.
+Massarti has torn apart in front of an audience of several hundred.

-in 1903.
-In a cruel game of faith two trains that carried two different “Wallace Brothers” circuses collided on the tracks.
+1903, in a cruel game of faith, two trains that carried two different “Wallace Brothers” circuses collided on the tracks.
 The first train managed to stop

-but the breaks of the second one failed and the disaster struck.
-Thirty circus workers were killed and another 27 were hurt.
+, but the breaks of the second one failed, and disaster struck.
+Thirty circus workers were killed, and another 27 were hurt.
 Animals also died

 happened on June 22, 1918.
-A train carrying Hagenbeck-Wallace Circus was standing and many circus workers were sleeping in the cars.
+A train carrying Hagenbeck-Wallace Circus stood, and many circus workers slept in the cars.
 The driver of the

-other train fell asleep at his wheel and hit the first train with speed of 56 km/h.
+other train fell asleep at its wheel and hit the first train at 56 km/h.

-didn't have human victims but over one hundred circus animals died in a fire of menagerie tent of Ringling Brothers and Barnum & Bailey Circus in 1942.
+didn't have human victims, but over one hundred circus animals died in a fire in the menagerie tent of the Ringling Brothers and Barnum & Bailey Circus in 1942.

-It is unknown how the fire started but it spread to quickly to save many of the animals.
+It is unknown how the fire started, but it spread too quickly to save many animals.

-are stunt performer family that in 1962 had an accident on tightrope.
+are stunt performer family that, in 1962, had an accident on a tightrope.
 They performed their “Seven-Person Chair Pyramid” act when a leading man faltered.

-Three men fell of which two died and one was left paralised.
+Three men fell, two died, and one was left paralyzed.

 was the first Human Cannonball ever.
-She worked in circus since she was 14 and while she woked in P.T.
-Barnum Circus she was shot out of spring-loaded
+She worked in a circus since she was 14, and while she worked at P.T.
+Barnum Circus, she was shot out of spring-loaded

 cannon into the net.
 She missed the net and broke her back.

-worked at Hippodrome Circus in Great Yarmouth, England and was an aerial silks acrobat since she was 7 years old.
-She lost the grip and
+worked at Hippodrome Circus in Great Yarmouth, England, and was an aerial silks acrobat since she was 7.
+She lost her grip and

-an acrobat at “Cirque de Soleil” fell from a complex platforms and height of 30 meters during an act on June 29, 2013.
+was an acrobat at “Cirque de Soleil” fell from a complex platform at and height of 30 meters during an act on June 29, 2013.
 She died on her way

 to the hospital.